Tom Eddington’s Amazing Journey:

 With such a hectic schedule, it was not long before his body began to send him signals that something was wrong.
 He was diagnosed with Lyme disease, treated with antibiotics for a month and promptly resumed his crazy schedule.

-Not long after helping take Hewitt Associates public in 2002, Tom began experiencing new health problems which he dismissed as the result of his exhaustive work schedule until his body just crashed.
+Not long after helping take Hewitt Associates public in 2002, Tom began experiencing new health problems that he dismissed as the result of his exhaustive work schedule.
+That is, until his body just crashed.
 He lost much of his sight, his memory was failing, and he was exhausted and unable to keep up with the rigid demands of his life.
 The Lyme disease had returned with a vengeance and attacked his nervous system.
-Between struggling with his health and family issues he ultimately had to quit working.
+Between struggling with his health and family issues, he ultimately had to quit working.

 “I went from being a leader and owner in a well-respected firm to needing help and being vulnerable.
 From being the provider for my family and focused on making a hell of a lot of money to losing my health, having little control over my body, taking massive quantities of antibiotics and being attached to an IV pole three times a day.”